MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-threat-protection.md

 1. This detection is automatically configured out-of-the-box to alert you when there is a potential ransomware risk detected.
 You do not need to take any action to configure this policy.
 For more information, see [Anomaly detection policies](anomaly-detection-policy.md).

 2. It is possible to configure the **Scope** of the detection and to customize the Governance actions to be taken when an alert is triggered.
-For more information about how Cloud App Security identifies Ransomware, see [Protecting your organization from ransomware](use-case-ransomware.md).
+For more information about how Defender for Cloud Apps identifies Ransomware, see [Protecting your organization from ransomware](use-case-ransomware.md).

 > [!NOTE]
 > This applies to Office 365, Google Workspace, Box, and Dropbox.

 ## Detect malware in the cloud

-Detect files containing malware in your cloud environments by utilizing Cloud App Security's integration with the Microsoft's Threat Intelligence engine.
+Detect files containing malware in your cloud environments by utilizing the Defender for Cloud Apps integration with the Microsoft's Threat Intelligence engine.

 ### Prerequisites